hashicorp/terraform-google-vault/modules/private-tls-cert/README.md

 1. Copy this module to your computer.

-1. Open `vars.tf` and fill in the variables that do not have a default.
+1. Open `variables.tf` and fill in the variables that do not have a default.

 1. DO NOT configure Terraform remote state storage for this code.
 You do NOT want to store the state files as they will contain the private keys for the certificates.

+1. Run `terraform init`.

 1. Run `terraform apply`.
 The output will show you the paths to the generated files: